datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

 ## Overview
 This project is a global-scale remote sensing data computing engine built on Alibaba Cloud's Apsara ODPS (Open Data Processing Service) which leverages ASTER L1T data to compute global mineral indices.
 The engine is designed to process and analyze vast amounts of remote sensing data, providing valuable insights into mineral resources worldwide.

 Traditional mineral indices research has typically focused on local areas.
-However, when the spatial scale of study expands to a global scale, the massive amounts of remote sensing data present new challenges in terms of data storage and computation resources.
+However, when the spatial scale of study expands to a global scale, the massive amounts of remote sensing data bring new challenges regarding data storage and computation resources.
 Alibaba Cloud's ODPS (Open Data Processing Service) is a cloud-native big data computing service that has been upgraded to an integrated big data platform, addressing these challenges by integrating storage and computation resources.
 The development of a Global Mineral Indices Computing Engine based on the ODPS platform not only leverages Alibaba Cloud's advanced big data platform to address the storage and computational challenges of global-scale remote sensing data but also enhances the efficiency and accuracy of mineral indices research on a global scale.

-## Get started with following steps
+## Get started with the following steps
-1. Prepare your Python enviroment
+1. Prepare your Python environment

     First, you will need to set up a brand-new Python environment using conda and install the aster_core package.
 For detailed installation instructions and introductions to aster_core, you can refer to the [repository](https://github.com/datahub-zjlab/AsterL1T_SWIR-VNIR_pipeline) :